jnwilliams/FUSE_prompt_inversion/README.md

 Once the environment is set up, the following is a minimal example to caption an image by optimizing a prompt over GPT2-medium and CLIP-VIT-B32.

 `python find_prompt.py --image_path images/house.png --config_file configs/model_config.yml`

+> On the first run with any new combination of models, the program performs an initial set of computations that may take 15–20 minutes.
+This includes calculating the Moore-Penrose inverse across embedding tensors and performing tensor products, which are handled by the CPU due to CUDA limitations.
+>
+> After the initial run, the results are saved in the ./gradients/ folder (you can change the location in the config file).
+Subsequent runs with the same model combination will load these precomputed results, significantly speeding up execution by using the GPU.

 ## Configuration